dylanhayes/dylanhayes.github.io/_posts/2023-09-10-bookingtime.md

 ### Microsoft Bookings ###

 Before Book Time With me, there was [https://outlook.office.com/bookings](https://outlook.office.com/bookings).
 The intended audience is slightly different, and there's more to customise, but the intention is much the same.
-This is covered in [../outlookbookings](this blog post).
+This is covered in [this blog post](/outlookbookings).